robertogallea/laravel-codicefiscale/README.md

-    'bad_omocodia_char' => 'The :attribute contains bad omocodia characters', 'wrong_code' => 'The :attribute is not valid', 'missing_city_code' => 'The :attribute contains a non-existing city code', ],
+    'bad_omocodia_char' => 'The :attribute contains bad omocodia characters', 'wrong_code' => 'The :attribute is not valid', 'missing_city_code' => 'The :attribute contains a non-existing city code', 'no_match' => 'The :attribute does not match the given personal information', ],
 ```